solita/dev-academy-2021/README.md

 3. Return the total amount of all the names
 4. Return the amount of the name given as a parameter

-The data for the application is stored in a json file.
+The data for the application is stored in a json file ([names.json](https://github.com/solita/dev-academy-2020/blob/main/names.json)).
 The material contains the top-10 of both male and female names in Solita.
 You can use the json file directly as your data source or you can store the data in a database if you wish.

 Technologies which are used in the projects in Solita are, for example, Java, Kotlin, Clojure, TypeScript, C#, React, Angular, Vue.js, and Node.js.
 You can choose some of this list or use your favorite technologies.